 The Current Enterprise Zone Eligibility Data (XLS) spreadsheet identifies the eligibility of areas including counties, places, census tracts, and block groups.
 You will need to know the GeoID for the area of interest to use this resource.
 This resource is intended for enterprise zone administrators and people looking for changes to a boundary.

 If you would like to apply for a tax credit, please see each individual tax credit page for specific eligibility and application requirements.
-We recommend also reviewing the Enterprise Zone Income Tax Credit Guide for the complete eligibility requirements.
+We recommend reviewing the Enterprise Zone Income Tax Credit Guide for the complete eligibility requirements.

 Enterprise Zone Job Training Tax Credit